gbox_sdk.wrapper.box package¶

 - Args:

-commands: The command to run.
+command: The command to run.
 Can be a single string or an array of strings

 envs: The environment variables to run the command